-If your suggestion is optional or a matter of personal preferences, please say it explicitly.
+If your suggestion is optional or a matter of personal preference, please say it explicitly.

-When asking for adding tests or for complex code refactoring, say that the author is welcome to ask for clarifications and help if they need.
+When asking for adding tests or for complex code refactoring, say that the author is welcome to ask for clarifications and help if they need it.

 If somebody suggests a good idea, mention it or put a thumbs up.

 After merging, thank the author and reviewers for their time and effort.